-This no bake cheesecake is made with a thick buttery graham cracker crust and filled with velvety and creamy cheesecake filling.
+This no bake cheesecake is made with a buttery graham cracker crust and filled with velvety and creamy cheesecake filling.

 This is the most perfect summer dessert that is also perfect all year round.
 It is refreshing and light and is delish!